rksvc/mpv-manual/docs/lua-scripting.md

 commands to the mpv core and to retrieve information about playback state, user settings, file information, and so on.

-These scripts can be used to control mpv in a similar way to slave mode.
 Technically, the Lua code uses the client API internally.

 #### Example